-How to measure Castor size?
+How to measure Castor size

 Choosing the right castor size is essential for the safety, efficiency, and longevity of your equipment.
 Castors typically support heavier loads, offer better mobility over rough surfaces, and reduce wear and tear, thereby extending their lifespan.
 They also help protect floors from damage by distributing weight more evenly, minimising the risk of scratches or indentations.
 On the other hand, selecting the wrong castor size can lead to issues such as instability, excessive wear, difficulty in manoeuvring, and even damage to floors and equipment.
 Properly sized castors ensure stable and secure movement, reducing the risk of accidents.
 In essence, selecting the correct castor size optimises performance, protects your assets, and creates a safer working environment.